GuruMaps/iOSManual/02-features.md

 To **change the track style**, tap the desired color or set the track color based on speed or altitude.

-To **filter GPS data** and delete inaccurate points in the already recorded track, tap _GPS Filtering_.
+To **filter GPS data** and delete inaccurate points in the already recorded track, tap _GPS Filtering_:

 <img src="/assets/track_gradient.png" width="375" height="667" />

 Read also: [Default Setings](03-settings.md#GpsFiltering).